javaguru173/100-days-of-code/log.md

 **Thoughts**: Following the how-to videos is really helping me identify errors/bugs in my code.
 There are some things I wish I could ask the content creator directly, but I will have to research it independently for the time being.

 Link to work: [DEVSPOT: Weather App In Flutter (Part 1 - UI) 2021] (https://www.youtube.com/watch?v=ks8u-n04Sgg)

+### Day 9: July 24, 2021
+##### (intentionally left blank)

+**Today's Progress** : Finished DEVSPOT's weather app tutorial!!!

+**Thoughts**: OMFG COMPLETED!!!!!
+Found some bugs/errors in my code that stopped me from running.
+But omg, it feels great to finish it and play around with vscode's/flutter's hot reloading feature.
+Definitley going to clone this codebase and use it to play around with it some more in the future.
+Also, started super late lol.

+Link to work: [DEVSPOT: Weather App In Flutter (Part 1 - UI) 2021] (https://www.youtube.com/watch?v=ks8u-n04Sgg)